nrt-library/nrt-library/index.md

 ## I want to colaborate.
 Tell me what to do!

 So you wanna add your fav tutorial?
-Send us an email to datasciencewizards@hogwarts.edu or just click in the **Feedback** tab at the top navgation bar.
+Send us an email to nrtlibrary@gmail.com or just click in the **Feedback** tab at the top navgation bar.

 <pre>
 ---